 Islam is a monotheistic religion like Christianity and Judaism.
 It is the world’s second-largest religion with over 1.9 billion followers or 24.4% of the world’s population.
 People who follow the teachings of Islam are generally known as Muslims.

 I’m so grateful that God allowed me to experience living a life with our brothers and sisters in Islam in the middle east.
-I can attest that Islam is way unlikely from what we see in the news or social media.
-Here are the eleven myths which illustrate Islam and Muslims way differently.
+I can attest that Islam is way far-fetched from what we see in the news or social media.
+Let’s debunk the top 11 Islamic myths in this blog post.

 1. Muhammad as their god